-The MA in Counselling and Psychotherapy is a three-year, part-time course requiring you to attend on Tuesdays from 10:00-16:30 and spend a minimum of half a day per week on placement throughout the course.
-You will also need to allocate 15 hours per week towards individual study time.
-Additionally, you will have clinical supervision for at least 1.5 hours per month.
-And you're also required to attend therapy yourself for an hour per week, and please note this is at your own expense.
+The MA in Counselling and Psychotherapy is a three-year, part-time course requiring you to attend one day a week and spend a minimum of half a day per week on placement throughout the course along with allocating 15 hours per week towards individual study time.
+Additionally, you will have clinical supervision for at least 1.5 hours per month and at your own expense will be required to attend therapy yourself for an hour per week.

 You will be assessed throughout the course.
 We'll make use of a variety of assessment methods including reflective essays, theoretical essays, presentations, recordings from client sessions and reflections, self, peer and tutor assessment, research, evidencing work-based learning, projects and a final viva.

 The course is accredited by the British Association for Counselling and Psychotherapy.

 Going on placement is central to all aspects of your learning and this continues throughout the course.
 You will undertake two different counselling placements over the three-year training, allowing you to apply your knowledge and build your professional skills working in a real-world setting.
 The counselling courses at UWE Bristol have strong connections to local placement providers and we keep in touch with you through placement provider meetings and reports from placement supervisors.
 You will have great opportunities to learn about working with different client groups and individuals, and how to adapt to the policies and practices of particular organisations.
 Your placement experiences will put you in a strong position for future employment.